 - Loan Payments: ACH payments are one of the easiest ways to handle business loan repayment.

-- Memberships & Subscriptions: From software to professional organizations and everything in between, you probably can set up ACH transactions to make sure payment is made on time, with no lapses or interruptions.
+- Memberships & Subscriptions: From software to professional organizations and everything in between, you can probably set up ACH transactions to ensure payment is made on time, with no lapses or interruptions.

 - Rent Payments: Whether you’re the tenant or the property owner/manager, ACH payments are a simple and easy way to pay the rent.
 You can set up automatic payments, so you don’t have to think about the rent/mortgage each month.

 - Recurring Services: Freelancers, coaches, therapists, and contractors don’t have time to track down payments.
-Let your clients know they can pay quickly via ACH and they may be more inclined to pay.
+If you let your clients know they can pay quickly via ACH, they may be more inclined to do so.

-- Donations: Most of the information in this post relates to sales, but nonprofits can use ACH payments too.
+- Donations: Most of the information in this article relates to sales, but nonprofits can also use ACH payments.
 If you rely on one-time or recurring donations, invite your patrons to send funds via ACH instead of a check or credit card.

-- Merchant Accounts: You probably already have a merchant account set up that allows you to accept credit cards and other forms of payment, like PayPal.
-Check with your processor to see if you can also accept ACH payments under your existing account.
+- Merchant Accounts: You probably already have a merchant account set up that allows you to accept credit cards, debit cards, and other forms of payment.
+Check with your processor to see if you can include ACH payment processing services under your existing account.

-- B2B Payments: Just as you should encourage your customers to pay invoices via ACH transaction, you should look into setting up ACH payments for your own business bills.
+- B2B Payments: Just as you should encourage your customers to pay invoices via ACH transfers, you should consider setting up ACH payments for your business bills.

 - eCommerce: Your customers are used to paying online with a credit card or a service like PayPal.
-Steering them toward ACH payments can save you a lot of money in payment processing fees.
+Steering them toward ACH payments can save you a lot of money in credit card processing fees.

-- Account Transfers: You can use ACH payments to move funds from one bank to another.
+- Account Transfers: You can also use ACH payments to move funds from one bank to another.

 How Does ACH Work?